 Net assets with donor restrictions - Net assets subject to donor-imposed restrictions.
-Some donorimposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
-Other donor-imposed restrictions are perpetual in nature, where the donor stipulates those resources be maintained in perpetuity.
-Donor-imposed restrictions are released when a restriction expires, that is, when the stipulated time has elapsed, when the stipulated purpose for which the resource was restricted has been fulfilled, or both and reported in the statements of activities as net assets released from restrictions.
+Some donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
+Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.